ctstone/ciqs-call-center-automation/core/md/Register-Bot.md

 ![screenshot][1]
 1. Set your bot's `app configuration`.
 Clicking the blue button will open a new page (you may have to authenticate with the App Registration Portal).
 ![screenshot][2]
 1. Register an `app` for your bot.
-Be sure to copy the password after it is generated. *You will not be able to retrieve it again*. **If you do not see your App name and a pre-generated App ID, close the window repeat the previous step.**
+Be sure to copy the password after it is generated. *You will not be able to retrieve it again*. **If you do not see your App name and a pre-generated App ID, close the window and repeat the previous step.**
 ![screenshot][3]
 1. Analytics fields may be left blank.
 ![screenshot][4]